shira0123/SAAS_bot/README.md

-# Telegram Marketplace Bot - Phase 2 Complete
+# Telegram Marketplace Bot - Phase 9 Complete ✅

 A sophisticated dual-function Telegram bot for a two-sided marketplace where users can sell Telegram accounts and buyers can purchase engagement services.

+## ✅ Replit Setup Complete
+The bot is now running on Replit with:
+- PostgreSQL database configured
+- All Python dependencies installed
+- OpenSSL system library for Telethon
+- Workflow configured to auto-restart bot on changes

 ## Features Implemented (Phase 1 & 2)